Muraliatech/Web-Development/ReadMe.md

-"Fronted devolpment using Html and css"
+"Fronted development using Html and css"